tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 console.log(testKitten.secretInfo()); // 'Tabby'
 ```

-This really is a loaded example, but I think it shows a majority of features that come with using
+This really is a loaded example, but it demonstrates a good amount of features that come with using
 classes.
 With classes, their variables are referred to as "properties", and their functions are
 called "methods".
 This aligns more with the train of thought around classes.
 From a general stand
 point, classes resemble the layout of common taxonomies from biology (vertebrate, invertebrate,